thecruncherau/chevron/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of chevron is to ...
+The goal of `chevron` is to allow anyone to easily access Rugby League data.

 ## Installation